 Let’s define value creation and explore ways your company can create more value for you.

 Value creation definition

-The definition of value creation is producing what someone wants at an acceptable cost.
+The definition of value creation is giving something valuable to receive something else that’s more valuable to you.
 This definition is broad and captures both costs and benefits.
 Further, it applies to owners, customers, and employees, as I’ll describe later.